Zunaeed-Imran/php-for-absolute-beginners-in-bangla/README.md

 4. object example
 5. simple object example in number 5 {Learn from Julius Brother}
 6. string (show some string built_in function)
+7. number show some build in number function
+8.